-Comparing Eq.16 with Eq.1 suggests that it may be possible to see the stress state of static force equilibrium, but only if the viewer can visually confirm that Eq.16 does indeed sum to zero, on indices " $k$ ".
+Comparing Eq.16 with Eq.1 suggests that it may be possible to see the stress state of static force equilibrium, but only if the viewer can visually confirm that Eq.16 does indeed sum to zero, on indices " ${\rm k}$ ".
 Since the stress glyphs shown in Fig.4 are all the same, the gradient, $\sigma{ii,k}$, is indeed zero.
 If the stress glyphs surrounding the center glyph all have different shapes and orientations then it is debatable if the observer can envision how the summation, $\sigma{kj,k}$, goes to zero.
 However any gradient in Fig.4 does indeed visually represent force equilibrium but only in the limit as Δx_k goes to zero.
-This limiting process could be more accurately envisioned as changes in the surrounding glyphs' shape, color and orientation as they collapse onto the center glyph from any arbitrary direction.
+This limiting process could be more accurately envisioned as animation where surrounding glyphs' shape, color and orientation change as they collapse onto the center glyph.
 Such a collection of glyphs would visually represent the gradient in any arbitrary direction but this image would be difficult to envision and represents a cognitive limit.
+It is not difficult to extend this visual method to include time, which surrounding glyphs are located at evenly spaced distances, would than visually represent a commoving derivative of $\pm \Delta X_1$, $\pm \Delta X_2$, and $\pm \Delta X_3$, which would be seen as a collection stress with respect to space and time.

-Figure 5: Stacked stress glyphs and tensor tubes
+Figure 6: Stacked stress glyphs and tensor tubes

 Because it is difficult to properly envision this limiting process graphically using discrete glyphs, early research on visualization of hyperstreamline tubes allowed the viewer to envision gradients, but only in one direction, [Delmarcelle and Hesselink (1995)].
-For example, take a series of stack glyphs in the X_3 direction, Fig.5, but remove the σ_c component of the glyph and scale this eigenvalue as color, which is mapped onto the circumference of the remaining two-dimensional (2D) ellipse and then connect all possible colored 2D ellipses into a "tensor-tube".
+For example, take a series of stack glyphs in the X_3 direction, Fig.6, but remove the σ_c component of the glyph and scale this eigenvalue as color, which is mapped onto the circumference of the remaining two-dimensional (2D) ellipse and then connect all possible colored 2D ellipses into a "tensor-tube".
 Now extend this idea in all possible directions.
 What would this graphical image look like?
 One possible implementation of this idea is to envision a 3D stress glyph disturbance emanating from a point source, similar to Huygen's principle for 2D plane waves, but using 3D stress quadric glyphs instead.
 This is an interesting idea, but very difficult to visualize and would represent a cognitive limit.
 One immediate requirement would be that, although this surface may be irregular, it must be symmetric to satisfy equilibrium and its gradient.

 Although stress glyphs are seen to occupy space, like scalar quantities, stress glyphs represent properties that exist at points.
 But unlike scalar quantities, second order stress tensors are not invariant to arbitrary RCC transformations.
-Recall that quadric stress ellipsoids are visual representations of all possible transformations at a point, therefore stress glyphs become a graphical invariant at that point.
-Of course stress glyphs will change from point to point and so the graphical idea of invariance at points extends to their 3D stress gradient structures shown in Fig.4 and Fig.5.
+Recall that quadric stress ellipsoids are visual representations of all possible transformations that exist at a point, therefore stress glyphs become a graphical invariant at that point.
+Of course stress glyphs will change from point to point and so the graphical idea of invariance at points extends to their 3D stress gradient structures shown in Fig.5 and Fig.6.
 Hence there is a link between graphical and tensor equation invariance not just at points but through out RCC space.